 - 36% of candidates were disappointed with the lack of organization on career websites.

 The research indicates that quickly making potential benefits and perks known to candidates is highly valued by top talent.
 Dell’s career website does a brilliant job of this.
-Its clear message and focus on its employee benefits gives it a strong competitive advantage when you hire best talent.
+Its clear message and focus on its employee benefits gives it a strong competitive advantage when you hire within the talent pool with the best hiring process.

 Step 3: Consideration